maarten-pennings/ElektroClub2023/cost/cost.md

 # Cost

 This pages gives and overview of the costs.
-My first assumption was to make 100 kits, but latee this shifted to 150 kits.
+My first assumption was to make 100 kits, later 150 and finally this shifted to 200 kits.

-After the first two trials, I decided to upgrade components to 200.
-The reason was that most components were already at 200.

 ## Items